-As the cause is unknown there are no medications specifically for Idiopathic Hypersomnia.
-Medications used to treat Narcolepsy including stimulants and wake- promoting medications are prescribed to counter daytime sleepiness, however, there are no medications currently available that assist with cognitive dysfunction or extreme difficulty waking up and sleep drunkenness.
+There are no medications specifically for IH.
+Medications used to treat Narcolepsy including stimulants and wake-promoting medications are prescribed to counter daytime sleepiness, however, there are no medications currently available that assist with cognitive dysfunction or extreme difficulty waking up and sleep drunkenness.

-Stimulant and wake-promoting medications can be helpful to relieve sleepiness for some people however they are rarely effective long term.
-There are also potential unpleasant side effects, which can include sleep deprivation, heart problems and anxiety.
+Stimulant and wake-promoting medications can be helpful to relieve sleepiness for some people however they are rarely effective long term and can have unpleasant side effects.